MatthewZito/goldmund-sh-i/README.md

  - `goldmund-cli` - CLI and headless CMS for managing sessions and content
  - `goldmund-server` - a mock ingress for proxying Docker Engine namespace

+ To deploy:
+ Merge into Master with commit message "automate-deployment"

 ### <a name="features"> Features
   - Custom database wrapper modeled on [Lambda architecture](https://en.wikipedia.org/wiki/Lambda_architecture)
   - custom RESTful microservice for data processing